SO-SO

 Sota Kato (加藤 創太, Katō Sōta), better known as SO-SO is a Japanese beatboxer, looper, singer-songwriter and producer.
 He was a member of the beatbox crew SARUKANI until the group announced his graduation on May 31, 2025.

 Early life

-Born in Osaka, when he took piano classes since he was 6 years old because he was influenced by his friends around him.
+Born in Osaka, Sota took piano classes since he was 6 years old because he was influenced by his friends around him.
 He joined a theater company, Osaka Himawari from elementary school and 10 years into his junior school graduation.
 He was mainly an extra in musicals, movies, and dramas such as a student in the Showa era and as a child during the war.
 In his freshman year of high school, he watched beatbox videos on YouTube and self-taught.
 On his birthday in second grade of high school, he received a looper, BOSS RC-505, from his mother and started a loop station.
 Entered in Osaka College of Music in 2018, he studied composition, music theory, mixing and continues to produce music.